 - The Compact is a demonstration of the political will to prevent sexual exploitation and abuse, demand accountability and provide meaningful support to victims.
 It sets out a statement of commitment based on shared values, as well as specific commitments on the part of both the United Nations and signatory Member States.

-As of 7 November 2017, 77 Member States have signed the Voluntary Compact which includes Member States who are processing for signatures.
-17 others have formally indicated their intention to sign the Compact.
+As of 29 September 2017, 72 Member States have signed the Voluntary Compact which includes Member States who are processing for signatures.
+Nineteen others have formally indicated their intention to sign the Compact.